Your iPhone won’t charge when plugged in, and you’re wondering what could go wrong?

 Check your iPhone charging port for any debris, lint, or dust that gets stuck in there.
 They might prevent the lightning cable from connecting properly to your iPhone.
 If you carry your iPhone in your pocket every day chances are the lightning port will collect lint.

 Before proceeding to the cleaning, make sure to back up your iPhone to your computer or iCloud.
-Power off your iPhone, get a dry brush or a toothpick, gently remove all the debris.
+Power off your iPhone, get a dry brush or a toothpick, and gently remove all the debris.
 Be careful to not damage any of the pins.
 Once the port is cleared out, try to charge your iPhone again.

 4. Check Wall Charger